Joe Biden and Russia's Putin to discuss Ukraine tensions | DW | 07.12.2021

 And, indeed, expectations are high — although a personal meeting between Putin and Biden is not planned until early 2022.

-The talks between the two leaders had long been penciled in.
+The talks between the two leaders has long been penciled in.
 Both presidents had originally agreed in Geneva to reevaluate agreements reached concerning issues of strategic stability and cybersecurity.
-But these are likely to be eclipsed by the armed conflict in Ukraine in Tuesday's call.
+But these are likely to be eclipsed in Tuesday's call by the armed conflict in Ukraine.

 Back in spring, just like now, President Putin had amassed troops on Ukraine's border ahead of talks with Biden.